rust-lang/rust/src/doc/book/error-handling.md

 ```

 Indeed, `map` is [defined as a method][2] on `Option<T>` in the standard library.
+As a method, it has a slighly different signature: methods take `self`, `&self`,
+or `&mut self` as their first argument.

 Armed with our new combinator, we can rewrite our `extension_explicit` method
 to get rid of the case analysis: